Snowflake Connector for Google Looker Studio

 If Google Looker Studio encounters a column in a table or query of an unsupported type, it does not create a field for that column.

-See Data Types for more information about Snowflake data types.
+For more information about Snowflake data types, see Data Types.

 Connections from Google Looker Studio to Snowflake come from ephemeral Google servers with no fixed IP addresses.
-If your network uses network policies, you may need to open up the policy for the Looker Studio user to either allow ALL IP addresses (0.0.0.0/0) or use this shell script to get a list of possible GCP IP addresses with subnets.
+If your network uses network policies, you may need to open up the policy for the Looker Studio user to either allow all IP addresses (0.0.0.0/0) or use this shell script to get a list of possible Google Cloud IP addresses with subnets.

 The Snowflake Connector for Google Looker Studio uses user-provided SQL statements as an inner SELECT statement for each generated query to a database.
-Due to this, you may see some more optimized queries in your query history that differ from the queries you entered when configuring a data source.
+Therefore, your query history may contain optimized queries that differ from the queries you entered when configuring a data source.

 In your query history, the queries from the connector will include this inner SELECT statement.